sebsheep/advanced-python/01-fundamentals/README.md

 }
 ```

-You can perform the same kind of operations described above, but iterate on
+You can perform the same kind of operations described above, but iterating on
 a person doesn't seem to make a lot of sense.

-You can even nest dictionnaries to combine both approaches (here the key of the
+You can even nest dictionnaries and combine both approaches (here the key of the
 top level dictionnary could be UID from the DB):

 ```python